John Russell, 1st Earl Russell: Minister under Grey and Melbourne: 1830–1841

 In November 1834, when the leader of the Commons, Lord Althorp, succeeded to the peerage as Earl Spencer, Russell became the leader of the Whigs in the Commons.
 Russell's appointment prompted King William IV to terminate Melbourne's government, in part because the King objected to Russell's views on the Irish Church.
 This remains the last time in British history that a monarch has dismissed a government.
 The subsequent minority Conservative government lasted less than five months before resigning in April 1835.
-Russell then returned to office as Home Secretary in Melbourne's second government, before serving as Secretary of State for War and the Colonies from 1839 to 1841.
+Russell then returned to government office as Home Secretary in Melbourne's second government which was announced on 20 April 1835.
+Soon after the formation of the new cabinet, the Melbourne called a general election, in which Russell suffered the loss of his home constituency in Devonshire as a result of strong Tory campaigning against Russell.
+However, as the government had not yet formed in the Commons, a new seat was found for him in the seat of Stroud by persuading Charles Richard Fox to step down.
+On 19 May he was duly elected again just in time to take his place as Home Secretary and head of the government in the Commons.
 Through this period, he continued to lead the more reformist wing of the Whig party.

-As Home Secretary, Russell recommended and secured royal pardons for the Tolpuddle Martyrs and partial commutation of their sentences.
+As Home Secretary, Russell recommended and secured conditional royal pardons for the Tolpuddle Martyrs and partial commutation of their sentences.
+In October 1835 he published plans for prison reform and appointed the first official prison inspectors.
+In 1837, he chose not to reform the convocation of the 'Hanging Cabinet' that decided, without agreed procedures, on the Royal prerogative of mercy in death sentences.
+As Home Secretary, served as the last official receiver of pleas for mercy from those affected and some of these cases, such as those of James Pratt and John Smith would in the 21st century be legally reviewed, leading to posthumous pardons.
 In 1836, he introduced the Marriages Act, which introduced civil marriages in England and Wales and allowed Catholics and Protestant Dissenters to marry in their own churches.

 In 1837, he steered a series of seven Acts through Parliament, which together reduced the number of offences carrying a sentence of death from thirty-seven to sixteen.
 This number was reduced further by the Substitution of Punishments of Death Act 1841.
 After these reforms the death penalty was rarely used in the United Kingdom for crimes other than murder.
 As Home Secretary Russell also introduced the public registration for births, marriages and deaths and played a large role in democratising the government of cities outside of London.

+He then served as Secretary of State for War and the Colonies from 1839 to 1841.